Day 1

 This session will explore Indigenous data governance and stewardship principles as well as data sharing experiences in public health.

-This session will feature a panel discussion with representatives from LMICs about the feasibility of integrating WGS into laboratory workflows and sustaining routine genomic surveillance programs.
+This session will feature a panel discussion with representatives from laboratories in the Asia and Asia-Pacific regions to discuss the feasibility of integrating WGS into laboratory workflows and sustaining routine genomic surveillance programs.

 The COVID-19 pandemic has highlighted the need for more frameworks and tools for ethical and equitable data and benefit sharing.
 This session will enable participants to evaluate some selected resources in breakout groups and discussions.